MLaunch/terraform-aft-account-provisioning-customizations/README.md

-# Learn Terraform - Use Control Tower Account Factory for Terraform
+# Control Tower Account Factory for Terraform

 This is a companion repository for the [Provision and Manage Accounts with Control Tower Account Factory]